-periodically queries the update servers for new updates to all security service components, but not for new upgrades.
-To upgrade, you must manually prompt to query for available upgrades.
-You can also manually prompt to query for available security service updates.
-For more information, see Reverting to a Previous Version of for Web, page 22-43.
+AsyncOS periodically queries the update servers for new updates to all security service components, but not for new AsyncOS upgrades.
+To upgrade AsyncOS, you must manually prompt AsyncOS to query for available upgrades.
+You can also manually prompt AsyncOS to query for available security service updates.
+For more information, see Reverting to a Previous Version of AsyncOS for Web, on page 460.

-When queries an update server for an update or upgrade, it performs the following steps:
+When AsyncOS queries an update server for an update or upgrade, it performs the following steps: